andrewlalis/record-net/README.md

 ```

 ## Get record-net
 This project is published as a package on GitHub.
 You can view available packages [here](https://github.com/andrewlalis/record-net/packages).
+Alternatively, [you can get this project on jitpack.io](https://jitpack.io/#andrewlalis/record-net).